CEIDatUGA/COVID-19-DATA/README.md

 **global_exposure_locations.csv**: information on where cases were exposed to the virus</br>
 **global_first_case.csv**: First case for every ADM1 globally</br>
 **Global Google Mobility Report**: Daily mobility data by country for the globe beginning in Feb 2020.
 Disaggregated by types of places visitied.
+**Global Apple Mobility Report**: Daily mobility data by country and some US states for the globe beginning in Jan 2020.
+Based on Apple Map search requests.

 ---